gdsbook/book/notebooks/06_spatial_autocorrelation.md

 db.info()
 ```

 And with these elements, we can generate a choropleth map to get a quick sense of the spatial distribution of the data we will be analyzing.
-Note how we use some visual tweaks (e.g., transparency through the `alpha` attribute) to make the final plot easier to read.
+Note how we use some visual tweaks (e.g., transparency through the `alpha` attribute) to make the final plot in Figure 1 easier to read:

 ```python caption="Percentage of voters wanting to leave the EU in the 2016 UK Referendum known as the 'Brexit' vote." tags=[]
 f, ax = plt.subplots(1, figsize=(9, 9))